 By this point, you should have a good idea of how to go about getting a job teaching English in Japan.
 So, before you go, let me give you some final pointers.

-- Japan operates on strict hierarchies.
-Don't ever call out a mistake made by someone superior to you, as this is considered incredibly disrespectful.
+Japan operates on strict hierarchies.
+It’s considered incredibly disrespectful to call out a mistake someone superior to you makes.
 This is known as “saving face” and is an extremely important part of Japanese—and Asian—culture.

 I’m not saying that this transition will be easy for you, but now that you know the steps and are prepared with these tips for teaching English in Japan, you can go ahead and start working on that qualification and scoping out your options.